AidanSeidle/Chat/README.md

 # Chat
-kathicc made me do it to em
+karthicc made me do it to em
+karthicc has private repository what is he hiding?